 Lifespan: 10-15 years (5 years to full maturity)

 Legend says that these shorthaired cats were once favoured in both temples and royal households.
 European Burmese were dotted on so much that a monk was assigned specifically for each Burmese cat to attend to their every whim.

 European Burmese is a medium size cat, with the males weighing 5-7kg, and females weighing 3-5kg.
-Their slanted eyes and thicker body shape are comparatively different than their close cousin the Burmese.
+Their slanted eyes and thicker body shape are comparatively different than their close cousin the American Burmese.
 They have glossy, fine coat with the colors of brown, chocolate, blue, lilac, cream, red, brown tortie, chocolate tortie, blue tortie, and lilac tortie.
 Generally, European Burmese breed is smart cats and perfect pets to be with both cats and dogs.

 10. Exotic Shorthair

 Lifespan: 12-14 years (2 years to full maturity)

 Initially, people called them Sterling due to their elegant silver coat, but later named Exotic as the silver color was non-existent in any American Shorthairs.

 Exotic Shorthair is medium to large in size, with males weighing 3-7kg and females weighing 3-5kg.
 Their round face gives them a soft teddy bear look.
 They have thick, plush coat (white, blue, black, red, chocolate, cream, silver, lilac) with a body and friendly nature of a persian except the long hair and excessive need of brushing.
 This sporty breed is famous for their loyal and affectionate personality, but they can also be quite shy and sensitive.